-A circuit breaker and indicator light is located with the switch for the bilge pump.
-The circuit breaker is only active when the switch is in the BILGE position.
+An indicator light is located with the switch for the bilge pump.
 The indicator light will come on anytime the bilge pump is activated.
+If your panel has a circuit breaker, the circuit breaker is only active when the switch is in the BILGE position.